McKinsey & Company: South African corruption scandal

-The Gupta family (no relation to Rajat Gupta) had strategically placed corrupted individuals in various South African government, utilities and infrastructure sectors.
+The Gupta family (no relation to former McKinsey CEO Rajat Gupta) had strategically placed corrupted individuals in various South African government, utilities and infrastructure sectors.
 It is alleged that McKinsey was complicit in this corruption by using the Guptas to obtain consulting contracts from certain state-owned enterprises, including Eskom and Transnet.
 Working with Trillian Capital Partners (a consultancy which was owned by a Gupta associate), they provided services to the value of R1 billion ($75 million) annually.
 Trillian was paid a commission for facilitating the business for McKinsey.
 McKinsey hired law firm Norton Rose Fulbright to carry out an internal investigation over the allegations.
 McKinsey's then Managing Partner, Dominic Barton, issued a statement following an internal investigation, in which the firm "admitted that it found violations of its professional standards but denied any acts of bribery, corruption, and payments to Trillian."

 Corruption Watch, a South African non-governmental organization, filed a complaint about the controversial contract to the US Department of Justice, alleging that there was a criminal conspiracy between McKinsey, Trillian and Eskom in contravention of US and South African law.
 It was revealed in January 2018 that criminal complaints were filed against McKinsey & Company by the South African Companies and Intellectual Property Commission.
 South African prosecutors confirmed that they would enforce the seizing of assets from McKinsey.

 South Africa's National Prosecuting Authority concluded in early 2018 that the payments to McKinsey and its local business partner, Trillian, were illegal, involving crimes such as fraud, theft, corruption and money laundering.
 McKinsey had subsequently been in discussion with Eskom and the National Prosecuting Authority's Asset Forfeiture Unit to agree on a transparent, legally appropriate process for returning the R 1 billion (US$74M) it had been paid – it was confirmed on 6 July 2018 that this had been concluded.
 Eskom confirmed it received R99.5M in interest from McKinsey on July 23, 2018.
 The interest payment covers the two years since McKinsey was paid almost R 1bn in 2016.